MovingBlocks/Terasology/docs/Codebase-Structure.md

 The configuration includes:

 * Several run configurations including "TerasologyPC" will be created and immediately be available for execution.
 These run configurations includes memory settings and the "--homedir" parameter that makes game data files save in the install directory rather than the data directory (easier for development)
-* [[Checkstyle]] integration with IntelliJ will be enabled.
+* Checkstyle integration with IntelliJ will be enabled.
 This allows you to catch style violations that clash with the project conventions.
 Please check these before committing :D
-* You'll be able to automatically insert the [[Project Header]] (copyright etc) in new files (TODO: More details)
+* You'll be able to automatically insert the Project Header (copyright etc) in new files (TODO: More details)
-* [[Annotations]], which are used extensively in the project, will get some special consideration when IntelliJ looks at whether code is used or not
+* Annotations, which are used extensively in the project, will get some special consideration when IntelliJ looks at whether code is used or not

-The biggest architectural piece of the engine is our [[Entity System|Entity System Architecture]] which powers just about everything, much more than just creatures (typically considered "movable entities" or "mobs")
+The biggest architectural piece of the engine is our [Entity System](./Entity-System-Architecture.md) which powers just about everything, much more than just creatures (typically considered "movable entities" or "mobs")

 Facades